He Zhi (Shu Han): Life

-Thanks to this, he was promoted to serve as the Prefect of Chengdu (成都令), at the same time the position of Prefect of Pixian (時郫縣令) was vacant and soon He Zhi was in charge of the two counties.
+Thanks to this, he was promoted to serve as the Prefect of Chengdu (成都令), at the same time the position of Prefect of Pi County (郫縣令) was vacant and soon He Zhi was in charge of the two counties.
 Since both of these counties were very populous and close to the capital of the kingdom, there were many cases of corruption and treachery to resolve in comparison with the other counties.
 He Zhi would sleep longer than others but when he was awake and on duty, he would be quick to discover cases of duplicity and deceit hence all feared him.
-Among them, some believed that he used divinations in his procedure and so they didn't dare to use treachery.
+Among them, some believed that he used divinations in his procedure therefore they didn't dare to use treachery.
 He did have people help him with calculations, He Zhi would listen to them and be quick to reach an answer hence they had no dissent and were all in agreement.
 His expertise was as such.

-The Yi Bu Qijiu Zhuan (虞翻別傳) mentions an anecdote between Yang Hong and He Zhi that when the court meeting started and He Zhi sat next to Yang Hong, the latter would tease him and ask him "When his horse will gallop?"
-He Zhi's answer was "If your former subordinate's horse does not dare to gallop, It is only because your enlightened governorship has not yet whipped it, that is the sole reason."
+The Yi Bu Qijiu Zhuan (虞翻別傳) mentions an anecdote between Yang Hong and He Zhi that when the court meeting started and He Zhi sat next to Yang Hong, the latter would tease him and ask him: "When his horse will gallop?"
+He Zhi's answer was: "If your former subordinate's horse does not dare to gallop, It is only because your excellency has not yet whipped it."
 Hearing this, everyone greatly laughed.

 Before his arrival, there were many problems among the people of Wenshan and the minority tribes yet when He Zhi became the Administrator of Wenshan (汶山太守), they were quick to submit to his authority and trusted him.
-Later he was transferred to Guanghan and the tribes of Whenshan revolted claiming that only He Zhi "enlightened governorship" would appease them.
+Later he was transferred to Guanghan and the tribes of Whenshan revolted claiming that only He Zhi's bright rule would appease them.
 Unfortunately, He Zhi was already occupied so they selected member of his family for the task and soon Wenshan was again secure.

 He Zhi was famous for being an excellent doctor.
-During his tenure as the Administrator of Guanghan, Zhang Ni heard of him and personally took a carriage to meet him and entrust He Zhī with a treatment that could cure his illness.
-He Zhī knew of Zhang Ni's reputation as a brave and generous man and did not spare any expense to cure him.
+During his tenure as the Administrator of Guanghan (廣漢太守), Zhang Ni heard of him and personally took a carriage to meet him and entrust He Zhi with a treatment that could cure his illness.
+He Zhi knew of Zhang Ni's reputation as a brave and generous man and did not spare any expense to cure him.
 Finally, after several years Zhang Ni's illness was cured.
 Both of them remained friends after this event.

 Eventually, He Zhi was transferred to Qianwei.
-And like Zhao Zhi prophesied, he died at the age of 48 years old.
+And like Zhao Zhi prophesied, he died at the age of 48 years old (by East Asian age reckoning).